Skip to content

 Consider yourself a couch potato?
 Your love of lounging could be doing more than just adding some extra numbers on the scales; it could be indirectly contributing to cognitive impairment.

-Many studies have shown that aerobic exercise (also known as cardio) changes the brain and helps protect memory and thinking skills – both of which are pretty important to getting ahead at work.
+Many studies, opens in a new tab have shown that aerobic exercise (also known as cardio) changes the brain and helps protect memory and thinking skills – both of which are pretty important to getting ahead at work.

 Exercise can also boost memory and thinking indirectly by improving mood and sleep, and by reducing stress and anxiety.
 Problems in these areas may cause or contribute to cognitive impairment.
 So, moving off the couch sounds like a great idea!